LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   start having an extra border square so it can be near of the board on the black side?
 - have an indicator for when you've already solved the puzzle a hint applies to?
 - mandelbrot:
-  - colour pick current colour from world for making new puzzles
   - better feedback when you're very close to getting the right colour
   - be more strict about number of matching pixels
 - don't let you clip through the diagonal between chess pieces